addam128/PV204_area51/README.md

 - Users can create multiple vaults protected by master passwords.
 - Each vault can save username-password pairs for a service.
 - Multiple accounts can be saved for every service.
+- Each vault can store 100 entries.
+- Passwords must be between 8 and 62 chars long.
+- The maximal length for service names and usernames is 128 chars.

 ### List of commands